ahurkatolto/flippity/README.md

 }
 ```
 ### ❗ Important:
  - The script can become outdated if Flippity updates their code.
 Please leave an issue if that happens, I'll fix it quickly.
+(Last tested: 2021.01.06.)
  - Currently only works for Scavenger Hunt.